LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaWebSockets.md

 > **Tip:** You can test websocket on [[http://websocket.org/echo.html]].
 Just set `ws://localhost:9000` as location.

-Let's write another example that discard totally the input data adn that close the socket just after sending the **Hello!** message:
+Let's write another example that discard totally the input data and that close the socket just after sending the **Hello!** message:

 ```
 def index = WebSocket.using[String] { request =>